Dhaka Shishu Hospital: Funding and resources

-The hospital is administered by a management board appointed by the Ministry of Health & Family Welfare.
+The hospital is administered by a management board appointed by the Ministry of Health & Family Welfare of Bangladesh.
 The Ministry provides 50% of total annual funding, and the remainder is funded by payment for services, individual donations and grants.
-The Dhaka Shishu Hospital Trust, created by two public lotteries as well as donations, provides additional financial support when necessary.
+The Bangladesh Shishu Hospital Trust, created by two public lotteries as well as donations, provides additional financial support when necessary.

 The average occupancy rate in 1999 was about 90%.
 By 2017, the capacity had risen to 650 beds and as of 2020 it was the largest children's hospital in Bangladesh.